nqst/nqst.github.io/lists/book-notes/how-to-fail-at-almost-anything.md

 > Simply imagining a better future hacks your brain chemistry and provides you with the sensation of happiness

-> *Don’t let reality control your imagination.
-Let your imagination be the user interface to choose your own reality.*
+> <mark>Don’t let reality control your imagination.
+Let your imagination be the user interface to choose your own reality.</mark>

 > Imagine an incredible future (even if you don’t believe it).

-> *Reduce daily decisions to routine.*
+> <mark>Reduce daily decisions to routine.</mark>

 > You can often get good results from inaccurate worldviews.